ut-code/ai-othello/README.md

 # othello
 Othello AI using supervised learning.
-You can
+You can play with it.